Mali rushes to contain Ebola outbreak, Liberia signals progress

 BAMAKO/MONROVIA Mali is rushing to impose tougher measures to contain the spread of Ebola after recording a new case of the disease in the West African nation's capital, health officials said on Thursday.

-Liberia, the country hardest hit by the outbreak, announced it would not renew a state of emergency, highlighting at least some recent progress in neutralising the virus there.
+Liberia, the country hardest hit by the outbreak, announced it would not renew a state of emergency, highlighting at least some recent progress in neutralizing the virus there.

 In Mali, which shares an 800-km (500-mile) border with Guinea, a 25-year-old health worker became the country's second confirmed case of Ebola on Tuesday, although four deaths in Mail have been attributed to the disease.

-The nurse died after treating a Muslim Imam from Guinea, who suffered from Ebola-like symptoms that were not recognised.
+The nurse died after treating a Muslim Imam from Guinea, who suffered from Ebola-like symptoms that were not recognized.

 On Thursday a doctor at the same clinic was also revealed to be infected.
 A woman who was being treated at Bamako's Gabriel Toure Hospital - the city's second largest - tested positive as well.